Peter Cathcart Wason: THOG Task

 Wason devised yet another task, called the THOG task, to further his studies in psychology of reasoning.
 Participants were shown cards with a white diamond, a black diamond, a white circle, and a black circle.
 They were then given a rule, and instructed to choose which of the cards would be a THOG, which were not, and which could not be classified.
 The THOG task required subjects to carry out a combinational analysis, a feat an adult should be able to accomplish, using reason and logic.
 However, half of the participants failed to solve the problem correctly.

-Wason Verbal Illusion
+Wason verbal illusion

 In 1979 Wason, with Shuli Reich, identified what became known as the Wason verbal illusion.
 The illusion shows that people can systematically misinterpret certain grammatically complex sentences, such as "No head injury is too trivial to be ignored."
 Although the literal meaning implies that all head injuries should be ignored, most readers interpret it to mean the opposite—that all head injuries deserve attention.
 Wason and Reich demonstrated that this reversal arises from pragmatic expectations and world knowledge overriding syntactic analysis, revealing limits in human sentence processing and the tendency to favor plausible over literal interpretations.